samjdavis13/mutable-constant/_posts/2014-10-18-do-read-this.md

 I haven't finished reading it yet, but am slowly making my way through it, and so far, I could not recommend it more highly!
 If you're a nerd like me, you will love this; stop reading this, and read that.

+*EDIT:* I have now read the review in its entirety — My recommendation stands, fantastic review!
+Seriously, go read it!

 [http://arstechnica.com/apple/2014/10/os-x-10-10/][2]